From ray tracing to waves of topological origin in continuous media: Topological properties of Matsuno symbol

 Thus, the positive-frequency Poincar\'e wave band is described by the first Chern number $\mathcal{C}=2$.
 Our aim in the next section will be to explain how this topological invariant is related to the observed spectral flow of $2$ in Matsuno spectrum through ray tracing dynamics in the semi-classical limit.\\

-\textbf{Physical interpretation of the Berry curvature} As noted previously, the Berry curvature does not depend on the phase choice for the normalized eigenvector $\underline{\chi}$.
+{ \textbf{Physical interpretation: analogy with a magnetic monopole.} As noted previously, the Berry curvature does not depend on the phase choice for the normalized eigenvector $\underline{\chi}$.
 It describes how fast the polarization relation changes when parameters are varied in the vicinity of a given point in parameter space.
 A direct consequence of (\ref{eq:gauss_bonnet}) together with the existence of a degeneracy point carrying a non-zero Chern number is that the Berry curvature diverges close to the band-degeneracy points.
-In fact, one can interpret this curvature $\mathbf{F}$ as being generated a Berry monopole with a charge given by the first Chern number, in the same way as a magnetic field would be generated by a magnetic monopole \cite{nakahara2018geometry}.
-This whole section on Berry curvature and Berry monopoles can now be summarized as follows:\\
+In fact, one can interpret this curvature $\mathbf{F}$ as being generated by a \textit{Berry monopole}, in the same way as a divergent or convergent magnetic field would be generated by a positive or negative magnetic monopole, whose charge must be quantized, according to a celebrated work by Dirac \cite{nakahara2018geometry,delplace2021berry}.
+In this analogy the first Chern number plays the role of the magnetic charge of the monopole.
+The Berry monopole can be interpreted as a hedgehogs topological point defect for the Berry curvature vector field $\mathbf{F}$.} This whole section on Berry curvature and Berry monopoles can now be summarized as follows:\\

 \textit{To conclude, the presence of a non-zero Berry curvature term in ray tracing equations is related to the presence of a Berry monopole at the origin of parameter space $(k,l,\tilde{y})$, where the three bands touch each others.
 This Berry monopole generates the Berry curvature away from the degeneracy point, and, in particular, generates the component $F_{yp}$ involved in (\ref{eq:ray_tracing_yc})-(\ref{eq:ray_tracing_pc}) for ray trajectories in phase space $(y,p)$.}